Equality Colony: Plans

 By mid-1897 the BCC had about 2200 members in 130 local unions.
 After short tours in Tennessee and Arkansas, Lermond announced that August that Washington would be the most likely state for colonization.
 The southern states were already well settled and faced the "Negro question", while Washington had a small, sparse population with liberal inclinations and a Populist governor who was rumored to be sympathetic to the BCC.
 There were also a number of local unions already in the state, seven of which had sites available.

 On September 1, 1897 G.E.
-"Ed" Pelton left Maine for the Pacific Northwest to secure land for the colony.
+"Ed" Pelton left Maine for the Pacific Northwest to secure land for a colony.
 After visiting several sites, on October 15 he made a down payment of $100 to Mathias Decker, a conservative Skagit County farmer, for 280 acre of land in Blanchard, Washington located 2 miles northeast of the hamlet of Edison.
 Additional purchases and contributions were made until the colony reached an area of 600 acre by the summer of 1898.